mucolee/mukechat/README.md

 #### Instructions for use

-1. When the main window is in focus you can use the ait+k shortcut to open the key configuration window to configure the key
+1. When the main window is in focus you can use the alt+k shortcut to open the key configuration window to configure the key

 2. After entering the key, confirm to exit